tlcornell/magic/docs/coding_examples/shot_leading.md

 	pos0.y = sys.y
 ```

-Unfortunately, even so, it is possible for a chronon break to fall somewhere in those first three lines of code, which will kill your agent due to a program error.
+Even so, it is possible for a chronon break to fall somewhere in those first three lines of code.
 One solution is to insert a `sync` instruction in the main loop:

 ```